kugaevsky/mousetrap-rails/README.md

 ```

 You can find full documentation on [Mousetrap library page](http://craig.is/killing/mice).
 Really, look there – there are plenty examples of using this awesome library.

+### Key binding hints (experimental)

+You can display key binding hints near links with `data-keybinding` attribute by pressing `Alt+Shift+h`.
+Now it's just experimental feature for debugging purposes only.

 ## Changelog